firstdraft/appdev-lessons/lessons/array.md

 ### Methods

-Now let's familiarize ourselves with some of `Array`s methods.
+Now let's familiarize ourselves with some of `Array`'s methods.

 #### at {- #at-zero-indexing}